Skip Ribbon Commands

 Each year, roughly 48 million people in the United States get food poisoning (also called foodborne illness).
 It happens when germs such as viruses, bacteria and parasites, or toxins (poisons) produced by them, get into foods we eat.

 Foods can become contaminated with harmful microbes before you buy them, or at home if they aren't handled or cooked properly.
-As a result, food poisoning can affect individual families, or may be part of larger outbreaks.
-Here's what you should know.
+As a result, food poisoning can affect individual families, or may be part of a foodborne outbreak.

 Symptoms of food poisoning